 Aet Bergmann grew up in Germany, graduated Helsinki German School and studied violin in Helsinki Concervatoire.
 She then got a law degree from University of Tartu.
 Aet has been working as a lawyer from 1998.
 Presently she is the managing partner in Estonian law firm of bnt attorneys in CEE.

-Aet is also a mother of a 12-year old violinist.
+Aet is also a mother of a young violinist.
 Music and children’s musical education are important for her and therefore she is glad to help with texts, the communication and the legal aspects of the festival KRATT.

 Margit Lahevee has studied piano at the Tallinn Music High School, but graduated from the Faculty of Law of the University of Tartu and has now worked as a sworn attorney for many years.
 However, her love of music is deep and unwavering, which is why she devotes much of her free time to singing in the chamber choir Collegium Musicale.
 For several years, Margit was also singer at the chamber choir Voces Tallinn and responsible for the marketing of the choir, including the organization of concerts.
 In addition, she is a member of the board of the Association of Estonian Chamber Choirs.

-Margit has an 11-year-old daughter studying cello, who will hopefully continue to have the same passion and love for music.
+Margit has a young daughter studying cello, who will hopefully continue to have the same passion and love for music.
 Margit believes that on the long journey towards becoming a musician the KRATT Festival is an invaluable companion.

 Leelo has worked in the arts industry for 18 years managing artists careers, running different festivals and international projects.
 Leelo is known for building strong partnerships, her enthusiasm towards the arts and her passion for chamber music, opera and rock alike.